gerhard-tinned/desec-dns-api-cli/README.md

     Command, Action and Options:
-      domain list             list domains of the account --dname DNAME       show a specific domain instead of all   (optional) --sort SORT         select the field to sort the output   (optional)
+      domain list             list domains of the account --zone DNAME        show a specific domain instead of all   (optional) --sort SORT         select the field to sort the output   (optional)

-      domain create          create new domains in the account --dname DNAME       specifies the domain name to be created
+      domain create           create new domains in the account --zone DNAME        specifies the domain name to be created

-      domain delete          delete domains from the account --dname DNAME       specifies the domain name to be deleted
+      domain delete           delete domains from the account --zone DNAME        specifies the domain name to be deleted

-      rrset list              list rrsets for a domain --dname DNAME       specify the domain / zone to list the rrsets for --type TYPE         filter the rrsets by type (A, MX, TXT, ...)   (optional) --subname SUBNAME   filter the rrsets by sub-domain / host-part (www, ...)   (optional) --sort SORT         select the field to sort the output   (optional)
+      rrset list              list rrsets for a domain --zone DNAME        specify the domain / zone to list the rrsets for --type TYPE         filter the rrsets by type (A, MX, TXT, ...)   (optional) --subname SUBNAME   filter the rrsets by sub-domain / host-part (www, ...)   (optional) --sort SORT         select the field to sort the output   (optional)

-      rrset create            create a new rrsets for a domain --dname DNAME       specify the domain / zone to add the rrsets to --type TYPE         specify the type of the rrset (A, MX, TXT, ...)
+      rrset create            create a new rrsets for a domain --zone DNAME        specify the domain / zone to add the rrsets to --type TYPE         specify the type of the rrset (A, MX, TXT, ...)
           --ttl TTL           specify the ttl in seconds for the rrset --subname SUBNAME   specify the sub-domain / host-part for the rrset